RobertDober/extractly/README.md

   Thusly hexdoc and Github will always be synchronized.

-  To see that in action just look at the `README.md.eex` file of this package.
+  To see that in action just look at the [`README.md.eex`](README.md.eex) file of this package and compare with what you are reading here.

-  Example:
+  Example Template:

       Some text
       <%= xtra.functiondoc("M.shiny_function/2") %>